-So this is actually the first blog post I wrote and really knew that it was going somewhere.
+So Attain a Vision was actually the first blog post I wrote and really knew that it was going somewhere.
 I mean before this, I wrote some generic fitness advice with the emphasis of developing mindset.
 But this is where – ironically – I think my vision started coming together for Warcloudfitness.com.

 In the previous modules, you learned how to become determined.
 That is really going to be important if you hope to move forward in Attaining a Vision.